Share this article

 As we’ve started to establish, the connection between us humans and our pups is the driving factor in our dogs showing (what looks like to us, at least) emotion.
 Emotions and feelings we put out into the world (like warmth, love and fear) are in turn shared by our furry friends.
 Psychologists have named this interspecies emotional contagion, where, through ‘primitive empathy’, feelings are ‘caught’ from one species and passed onto another.
 And it’s no surprise, if we think about it.
 We spend a whole lot of time with our dogs, and they’ve had centuries of adapting to living alongside us (rather emotionally complex) creatures.

 Studies have shown that this transmission of emotions from humans to pups (otherwise known as interspecies emotional contagion) relies on the release of the hormone oxytocin along with body odor changes, sounds, body language, posture and facial expressions.
-And the more time our pups spend with their humans, the more attuned they become to our emotional cues, making them furry little experts at taking on those emotions themselves, and in turn strengthening the bond between us.
+And the more time our pups spend with their humans, the more attuned they become to our emotional cues, making them furry little experts at taking on those emotions themselves, and in turn strengthening the bond between us (and answering the question - why do dogs get so excited when you come home?).

 Dog emotions: mirroring